Samuel-Alexander/Block_Party/README.md

 This will open your account wallet inside MyCrypto.

 3. Looks like we're filthy rich!
-This is the balance that was pre-funded for this account in the genesis configuration; however, these millions of ETH tokens are just for testing purposes.
+Before you quit your day job, recall that this is the balance that was pre-funded for this account in the genesis configuration; these millions of ETH tokens are just for testing purposes.
+Back to the salt mines...

 <img width="1216" alt="crypto_rich" src="https://user-images.githubusercontent.com/75221323/119595352-0b30d280-bda3-11eb-9bac-99de0d8258bb.png">